Complete puppy buying guide

 Puppy lemon laws

-In the US, several states have “puppy lemon laws” that let you return a sick puppy.
+In the US, several states have “puppy lemon laws” (state laws that let you return a sick puppy within a set time window) that let you return a sick puppy.

 - United Kingdom